kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/03-server-side-graphql/05-prisma-yogo-flow-mutation.md

 `$ cd backend && npm run deploy`

-* That will run: `prisma deploy --env-file .env`
+* That will run: `prisma deploy`
-    - That will run `prisma deploy` and point to our `.env` file
 * You will see a new item was created with a bunch of new fields

 ![new fields created for Item](https://i.imgur.com/xL7HHzq.png)

 ## Open `prisma.graphql`
-* This is a generated file based on the data model/schema that we gave it, it goes and creates an enormous GraphQL file that has all of the relationships and all of the types/queries/mutations that are required
+* This is a generated file based on the data model/schema that we gave it
+* It goes and creates an enormous GraphQL file that has all of the relationships and all of the types/queries/mutations that are required

 `src/generated/prisma.graphql`